Nena's Wellness Corner

 • 2 scoops vanilla flavored protein powder

-• 1 tsp cocoa powder unsweetened
+• 1 teaspoon cocoa powder unsweetened

-• 1 tbsp almond butter
+• 1 tablespoon almond butter

 • 6 raspberries fresh